DoodlesEpic/Dotfiles/README.md

 #### Create the history file

-By default since we change where we store the history file we have to actually create the directory, and for good measure the file, otherwise every time we start zsh the history will be empty.
+By default, since we change where we store the history file we have to actually create the directory, and for good measure the file, otherwise every time we start zsh the history will be empty.

 ```bash
 mkdir $XDG_STATE_HOME/zsh